I'd say it's amazing what we don't know out there versus what we think we know.

 All they want to do is feel good.

-There's a system that's why I had to laugh when the Democrats are out there hiring this George Lackoff rhymes with uh guy to help them come up with words to communicate their idea of what they do, they need help, coming up with words and phrases that mask and disguise what they really want to do, and penetrate your little heart, your emotions out there, and and and trap you uh that way.
+They need help coming up with words and phrases that mask and disguise what they really want to do and penetrate your little heart, your emotions out there and trap you that way.

 Liberalism is easy.

-It takes no work, it takes no challenge, takes no mental application whatsoever.
+It takes no mental application whatsoever.

 Liberalism today, in fact, is propelled by the emotions of rage and hatred.